 Birth defects occur if you become pregnant while on this medication.
 For this reason, females must use two forms of birth control.
-Other side effects of the medication include: (but are not limited to) dry skin, eyes and mouth, elevated liver enzymes, elevated triglyceride levels, hair loss, joint and muscle pain, changes in mood, headaches.
+Other side effects of the medication include (but are not limited to): dry skin, dry eyes and mouth, elevated liver enzymes, elevated triglyceride levels, hair loss, joint and muscle pain, changes in mood, headaches.
 Baseline blood work and routine laboratory monitoring must be done prior to starting the medication and continue during the treatment course.

 How do I help prevent and treat some of the common side effects of isotretinoin?

-Isotretinoin can increase the fats in your blood, your triglicerides.
+Isotretinoin can increase triglycerides, the fats in your blood.
 Maintain a healthy diet while on the medication, which includes fruits, vegetables, lean proteins, and whole grains and avoid foods high in saturated fats and fried foods.
 Drink plenty of water.

 What should I expect if I take isotretinoin?